21hook/creator/README.md

 # Creator Pattern
-Implementing a Creator/Builder using JavaScript
+###Implementing a Creator/Builder using JavaScript

 Creator/builder pattern: the template of creting an object; seperate the representation & behaviour of  an object

-Design needs: readibility, reusability, maintance(change once, change everywhere),
+1. Design needs: readibility, reusability, maintance(change once, change everywhere),

-Design means: defining a class to repersent a set of objects
+2. Design means: defining a class to repersent a set of objects

-From the implementor's perspective,
+3. Design benifits:

-Design benifits: separation of representation & behaviour, abstraction boundary, information hiding
+From the implementor's perspective: separation of representation & behaviour, abstraction boundary, information hiding

-From the client's perspective,
+From the client's perspective: no need to worry about the implement details, easily to use

-Design benifits: no need to worry about the implement details, easily to use
+###Design Abstract

 cooperative building a set of objects design relation maintance in the furture design relation